 - Provides useful links and information about what is being taught and discussed.

 - Helps other students with any tech issues.

 - This person brings any issues to the attention of the teacher.

 It may take some time to determine which students might be best for each role.
 You could assign roles based on student strengths and rotate assignments (like class jobs in a physical classroom).
 Or, you might want to have students apply for a role and interview for the job.
 Selected candidates may be able to have the position and/or be backed up at different times.
 Roles could be swapped out each week or month as makes sense.

-Here are some of the best practices that successful educators use when conducting learning in online environments:
+Here are some of the best practices that successful educators use when using technology in the classroom:

 Build in time before class to set up your activity and time after class to close out

 - Set-up includes: Checking equipment; queuing up presentation materials and any websites/resources